brightspot/react-examples/app-routing/README.md

   slug: string
 ```

-This annotation specifies whether the target field value is indexed, allowing the field to be queried.

-### 2. Create a client-side routing structure with React Router that takes advantage of GraphQL query arguments and GraphQL query variables to fetch data in a front-end application
+### 2. Create a client-side routing structure using GraphQL query arguments

 Use the indexed query input field as a unique parameter (identifier) in GraphQL queries in the front-end application.